junguler/firefox-dark-userContent.css/README.md

 <br>

 ## still in beta status and actively worked on
-things might change with this file in the future but i consider it usable and it's a direct improvement over the dark extensions i've used in the past, some pastal colors are used in different tags to give a bit of life to pages as they were quite two dimensional if you only used firefox's color option alone
+things might change with this file in the future but i consider it usable and it's a direct improvement over the dark extensions i've used in the past, some pastel colors are used in different tags to give a bit of life to pages as they were quite two dimensional if you only used firefox's color option alone